Non-Perturbative Quantum Dynamical Decoupling: Control of Open Systems

-{\em Non-perturbative control of fidelity and entanglement. ---} The exact subsystem stochastic master equation (\ref{ME1}) is the starting point of our non-perturbative dynamical decoupling theory.
-The exact expressions in Eqs.~(\ref{Fi}) and (\ref{Cpsi}) are determined by the differential equations given by Eq.~(\ref{Ft}) and Eq.~(\ref{ft}) respectively, and the solutions to those equations are dependent on two physical quantities $\gamma$ and $E$.
-The parameter $1/\ga$ is the correlation time of the environment and is non-tunable for a given environment.
-Our control is introduced through the system energy shift $E(t)=\om+c(t)$, where $\om$ is the bare frequency and $c(t)$ is a time-dependent control.
-This is similar to coherent control theory, where phases of external field are the control parameters.
+The exact quantum state diffusion equation (\ref{QSD}) provides a very useful theoretical framework for the non-perturbative dynamical decoupling approach.
+The external control on the system of interest is introduced through the system energy shift $E(t)=\om+c(t)$, where $\om$ is the bare frequency and $c(t)$ is a time-dependent control function.
+In this way, the external pulse control, as well as all of the characteristic parameters, has been naturally combined into the system Hamiltonian.
+Once we find the exact QSD equation, the controlled dynamics can be formally treated as a quantum open system problem.
+This allows us to simulate non-perturbative dynamical decoupling dynamics with a wider range of control parameters without any approximation.

 In principle, the control $c(t)$ can be an arbitrary function of time that can be realized by an external field applied to the system, including rectangular pulse sequences with arbitrary strength and frequency.
-The zeroth-order perturbation or idealized pulse approximation shows that if the frequency of the pulse is sufficiently high, the information leakage rate of subspace to the environment or the rest part of the system could be efficiently suppressed.
-In this Letter, we will go beyond perturbation and the idealized pulses to explore the non-perturbative regimes and control thresholds.
+The zeroth-order perturbation or idealized pulse approximation is shown to suppress the information leakage rate of subspace to the environment or the rest part of the system if the frequency of the pulse is sufficiently high.
+The focus of this paper is to explore the non-perturbative regimes beyond the conventional perturbation and the idealized pulses.